 Coming from the major hit that was Michael Jackson's epic disc Off the Wall, (as I've long said, it's one of my favorite albums of all time by any artist), I was very excited to learn Quincy Jones would produce Donna Summer next.
 When her MacArthur Park single caught my ear on late night radio, it made me think twice about the Disco Diva.
 There was no question this woman could sing.
-Everything combined, I purchased her self titled album about a year after we were married.
+Everything combined, I purchased her self titled album about a year after my wife and I were married.
 Needless to say, that was years ago.

 Being in a bit of a retro mood lately, I decided to pop in this disc.
 Did her highly publicized and much anticipated album by the producer hold up decades later?